 At 60 x 25 x 14cm packed, it’s not the most compact cover, and the large assembled size could make it a struggle to slot into dense woodland.
 It’s also a pity that a ground-level window costs extra, but we like the five realistic camouflage options, with those suited to wetter climates being rain-resistant.

-Next we’ve got the most minimal hide possible: a hoodie and overtrousers combo.
-Without the hassle of a conventional hide, you’re free to stay on the move and track wildlife, as long as you’re travelling light.
+What's more convenient than a hide?
+A hoodie and overtrousers combo decked out in camouflage.
+Without the hassle of a conventional hide, you’re free to stay on the move and track wildlife, as long as you’re traveling light.

 Downsides?
 You’ll need additional camouflage to keep your camera and any support like a tripod under wraps, and you’re open to the elements.
 It’s also a good job people are unlikely to spot you, as this ‘Special Forces’ look would probably raise a few eyebrows if you encounter passing ramblers!